eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - Cross border identity matching ([art.11a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e2220-1-1))

-- Certification of the EUDIW ([art.
+- Certification of the Wallet Solution ([art.
 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1))

-- Publication of a list of certified EUDIW ([art.
+- Publication of a list of certified Wallet Solutions ([art.
 5d](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1938-1-1))

-- Security breach of the EUDIW ([art.
+- Security breaches of Wallet Solutions or Wallet Units ([art.
 5e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e2020-1-1))

 - Requirements for EAA issued by/on behalf of a PSB - notification ([art.45f](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3902-1-1))

-The Commission intends to use this ARF to develop the EUDI Wallet Solution reference implementation.
+The Commission intends to use this ARF to develop the Wallet Solution reference implementation.

 The document presents a state-of-play of ongoing work of the eIDAS Expert Group and does not imply any formal agreement regarding its